wolfgangj/okami/README.md

     : 2dup [over over];

-There are no immediate words as in traditional Forth.
+There are no immediate words (and no `state`) as in traditional Forth.
 That means that compilation directives like control structures must be placed outside of brackets:

     : max